Charros de Jalisco (Mexico) sets historical marks in the Caribbean Series

 The Yaquis shut out Puerto Rico twice, 3-0 and 10-0 in games one and six, and beat Venezuela 2-0 in their fourth game.

-The Dominican Eagles are the only team that has won two successive shutouts twice in the same Caribbean Series, and once they won Cienfuegos from Cuba (1956), Cerveza Balboa from Panama (1957), Mayagüez from Puerto Rico (1978) and from Venezuela the teams of Navegantes de Magallanes (1979), Leones de Caracas (1982), Tigres de Aragua (2021) and Cardenales de Lara (2020).
+The Dominican Eagles are the only team that has achieved two successive shutouts twice in the same Caribbean Series, and once they won Cienfuegos from Cuba (1956), Balboa Beer from Panama (1957), Mayagüez from Puerto Rico (1978) and from Venezuela the teams of Navegantes de Magallanes (1979), Leones de Caracas (1982), Tigres de Aragua (2021) and Cardenales de Lara (2020).

 As for Mexican teams, Charros pulverized the mark of the Águilas de Mexicali of 21 consecutive zeros achieved in the 2017 Caribbean Series.
 Mexicali hung three zeros against Cuba, repeated nine in the semifinal and then painted white in nine more to Puerto Rico in the Final which he lost 1-0 in 10 innings.